 You will see a temporary dimension appears.
 If you see the temporary dimension doesn’t refer to the bottom-most wall, move the grip by clicking and dragging it.

 Click on the dimension value, change it to 5000.

-Now see wall on it’s right.
+Now see the wall on it’s right.
 These two walls should be aligned.
-Activate align tool.
+Activate the align tool.
 It’s on Revit ribbon bar, modify tab, edit section.

-Pick the wall face you’ve moved as reference, then click the wall on it’s right.
+Pick the wall face you’ve moved as a reference (1), then click the wall on it’s right (2).
 Not that difficult, right? :)

-Now, arrange all the wall to match this image.
+Now, arrange all the walls to match this image.
 Don’t worry about the dimension.
 I only put it for your reference.
 You don’t have to place them right now.

-Now let’s move to 2nd floor.
+Now let’s move to the 2nd floor.
 You should see several walls have been placed.
-This floor share some walls with 1st floor.
+This floor shares some walls on the 1st floor.
 The others, shown in halftone (gray).
 It means there is no wall in that location yet.
-It shows the 1st floor wall for your references.
+It shows the 1st-floor wall for your references.

 How are you doing so far?